-Hilary Garrett is a piano teacher with some 20 years experience.
-She teaches at the Froebelian school in Horsforth, Leeds as well as running a private practice at home.
+Hilary Garrett is a piano teacher with some 30 years' experience.
+She taught at the Froebelian school in Horsforth, Leeds as well as running a private practice at home.
 She was a pupil and friend of Christine Brown for many years and enjoyed attending many conferences, concerts and masterclasses with her.

 Until recently, Hilary was the regional organizer for the local EPTA group (European Piano Teachers Association) and regularly holds their meetings at her house.
 Hosting examination sessions for the Associated Board and Trinity Guildhall on a regular basis gives her wide access to musically talented children from across the region.

 Born in Cheltenham, Peter Maslin was a member of the NYO of GB from the age of 12 before going on to study at the RNCM and RCM with Yossi Zivoni and Raymond Cohen.